Ronnie Wingo

 Ronnie Irving Wingo Jr. (born February 18, 1991) is an American football running back.
 He played college football at Arkansas.
 He has also been a member of the Atlanta Falcons and Buffalo Bills.
 He was also a former Assistant Coach for the Affton High School freshman football team.

-Early years
+Early life

 He attended St. Louis University High School in St. Louis, Missouri.
 He was selected to the U.S. Army All-American Bowl West team and was selected to the first-team Class 6A all-state team.
 He rushed for 4,449 yards and scored 48 touchdowns in high school.

 College career

 Wingo attended the University of Arkansas from 2009 to 2012.

-Freshman

 In his freshman season, he rushed for 319 yards on 49 carries (6.5 avg) and 3 rushing touchdowns.
 He also recorded 5 receptions, for 99 yards and one touchdown.

-Sophomore

 In his sophomore season, he rushed for 253 yards on 41 carries (6.2 avg) and one touchdown.
 He recorded a career-high 27 receptions, for 274 yards receiving yards and 4 touchdowns.